Adeosun27/DATA-DRIVEN-ANALYSIS-OF-THE-GLOBAL-DATA-AI-JOB-MARKET-2020-2026-/README.md

     - 2024 - 1,502 job postings

 5. **Variation in Education, Work Location, and Experience Level**: Across the different job titles and years, there were variations in:
-Education level (Bachelor's, Master's, PhD)
+   - Education level (Bachelor's, Master's, PhD)
+   - Work Location type (Remote, Onsite  Hybrid)
+   - Experience level(Entry,  Mid  Senior)
+*However, the differences observed werenot particularly significant.
+One possible explanation is that the dataset is synthetically generated, which may reduce the extent of real-world variation.

+6. **Countries Posting Data Analyst Roles**: